jonniek/mpv-scripts/README.md

   `a script-binding appendURL`

 ### [customscreenshot.lua](https://github.com/donmaiq/mpv-scripts/blob/master/customscreenshot.lua)
   Save screenshots in customized directories based on given conditions such as filename pattern match.
-Gives a lot of freedom for the user for the expense of requiring some lua knowledge with patterns and strings.
+Gives a lot of freedom for the user for the expense of requiring some lua knowledge with patterns, strings and mpv lua api.
 Read the lua file settings for more details.
   `KEY script-message custom-screenshot [subtitles|video|window]` - take a custom screenshot

 ### [cycleaudiodevice.lua](https://github.com/donmaiq/mpv-scripts/blob/master/cycleaudiodevice.lua)
   Cycles predefined audio devices.
 Created this because updating device name on many places was not convenient.
-Now I can just call script message with headphones/speakers from different places like for example [context](https://gist.github.com/avih/bee746200b5712220b8bd2f230e535de) menu script or a alias command and only change them in one place between systems/setups.
+Now I can just call script message with headphones/speakers from different places like for example [context](https://gist.github.com/avih/bee746200b5712220b8bd2f230e535de) menu script or an alias startup command and only change them in one place between systems/setups.
 Set devices to match your system before using with help of `mpv --audio-device=help`.
 If you toggle only with key consider using a simple input config like `ctrl+A cycle-values audio-device "auto" "openal/device1" "pulse/device2.analog-stereo"` instead of this script.
   `ctrl+A script-binding cycleaudiodevice`
   argument below is index or nicename of device
   `KEY script-message setaudiodevice argument` - set audio device on runtime